 According to Orbitmedia, successful bloggers tend to write longer posts – many of them create posts with more than 2000 words.

 The average result on page one in Google’s search results is even longer with 1890 words.
 (Source: Backlinko)

 8. Over 50% of bloggers participate in guest posting

 Guest blogging is still hot.
-More than 50% of bloggers actively pursue guest blogging.
+More than 50% of bloggers actively pursue guest blogging and become a contributor to other blogs from their niche.
 Only 34,5% of bloggers never participate in guest posting.

 9. Over 50% of bloggers update their existing content

 Updating old blog posts can be more important than to create new content.
 Not only Google likes relevant and up-to-date content – also your audience will thank you for updated content.